YINI-lang/YINI-spec/YINI-Specification.md

 The result of string concatenation is always a single string value.

-**In strict mode**, concatenation is allowed ONLY between string literals.
-This rule is due to restricting implicit string conversion in strict mode.
-Which keeps the `+` operator narrowly defined as string-joining operator, and avoids confusion with numeric addition, and preserves predictable strict-mode validation.
+**In strict mode**, concatenation is allowed ONLY between string literals. **Rationale:** This rule restricts implicit string conversion in strict mode.
+This keeps the `+` operator narrowly defined as a string-joining operator, which avoids confusion with numeric addition and preserves predictable strict-mode validation.

 **In lenient mode**, concatenation MAY also accept operands of the **simple/scalar types** and the **null type**, provided that at least one operand is a string literal.